metagenomics/metagenomics-tk/docs/tutorials/tutorial1/bin_quality.md

     ???
 Solution
         No, completeness is much lower than expected in comparison to the genome fraction we observed in the QUAST results (see Assembly evaluation part).

-We will now run QUAST again but this time we specify the bins and the unbinned contigs instead of the assemblies as input.
+We will now run QUAST again, but this time we specify the bins and the unbinned contigs instead of the assemblies as input.
 By doing this, QUAST can tell us which reference genome the bin belongs to.

 !!!
 Question "Task 5"